24.2: DNA Mutations, Damage, and Repair

 The location of the changed amino acid within the protein is also important.
 For example, suppose the changed amino acid is part of the enzyme’s active site or significantly affects the shape of the enzyme.
 In that case, the effect of the missense mutation may be significant.
 Many missense mutations result in proteins that are still functional, at least to some degree.

 Sometimes, the impact of missense mutations may only be apparent under specific environmental conditions; such mutations are referred to as conditional mutations.
 Rarely, a missense mutation may be beneficial.
-Under the proper environmental conditions, this type of mutation may confer a selective advantage to the organism that harbors it.
+Under appropriate environmental conditions, this type of mutation may confer a selective advantage on the organism that harbors it.
 Yet a different kind of point mutation, called a nonsense mutation, converts a codon encoding an amino acid (a sense codon) into a stop codon (a nonsense codon).
-Nonsense mutations result in the synthesis of proteins that are shorter than the wild type and typically not functional.
+Nonsense mutations result in the synthesis of proteins that are shorter than the wild-type and typically nonfunctional.

 The majority of mutations have neither negative nor positive effects on the organism in which they occur.
 These mutations are called neutral mutations.
-Examples include silent point mutations, which are neutral because they do not change the amino acids in the proteins they encode.
+Examples include silent point mutations, which are neutral because they do not change the amino acid sequence of the proteins they encode.

 Some mutations have a positive effect on the organism in which they occur.
 They are referred to as beneficial mutations.
 If they appear in germline cells (such as eggs or sperm), these traits can be heritable and passed from one generation to the next.
-Beneficial mutations generally code for new versions of proteins that help organisms adapt to their environment.
-If they increase an organism’s chances of surviving or reproducing, the mutations are likely to become more common within a population over time.
+Beneficial mutations generally encode new protein variants that help organisms adapt to their environment.
+If mutations increase an organism’s chances of surviving or reproducing, they are likely to become more common within a population over time.
 There are several well-known examples of beneficial mutations.
 Here are just two:

 Harmful mutations can also occur.
 Imagine making a random change to a complex machine, such as a car engine.
 The likelihood that the random change would improve the car's functioning is very small.
 The change is far more likely to result in a vehicle that does not run well or perhaps does not run at all.
 Any random change in a gene's DNA is more likely to result in the production of a protein that does not function normally or may not function at all than in a mutation that improves the function.
 Such mutations are likely to be harmful.
 Harmful mutations may cause genetic disorders or cancer.

-• Illnesses caused by mutations that occur within an individual, but are not passed on to their offspring, are mutations that occur in somatic cells.
+- Illnesses caused by mutations that occur within an individual but are not passed on to their offspring are due to somatic cell mutations.
 Cancer is a disease caused by an accumulation of mutations within somatic cells.
 It results in cells that grow out of control and form abnormal masses of cells, known as tumors.
 It is generally caused by mutations in genes that regulate the cell cycle, DNA repair, angiogenesis, and other genes that favor cell growth and survival.
-Due to the mutations, cells with the mutated DNA have evolved to divide without restriction, evade the immune system, and develop resistance to drugs.
+Due to mutations, cells with mutated DNA have evolved to divide without restriction, evade the immune system, and develop drug resistance.

 Types of DNA Damage

 DNA damage, resulting from environmental factors and normal metabolic processes within the cell, occurs at a rate of 1,000 to 1,000,000 molecular lesions per cell per day.
-While this constitutes only 0.000165% of the human genome's approximately 6 billion bases (3 billion base pairs), if left unrepaired can cause mutations in critical genes (such as tumor suppressor genes) can impede a cell's ability to carry out their function and appreciably increase the likelihood of tumor formation and disease states such as cancer.
+While this constitutes only 0.000165% of the human genome's approximately 6 billion bases (3 billion base pairs), if left unrepaired, it can cause mutations in critical genes (such as tumor suppressor genes), which can impede a cell's ability to carry out its function and appreciably increase the likelihood of tumor formation and disease states such as cancer.

 Several types of DNA damage can occur due to either normal cellular processes or environmental exposure of cells to DNA-damaging agents.
 DNA bases can be damaged by: (1) oxidative processes, (2) alkylation of bases, (3) base loss caused by the hydrolysis of bases, (4) bulky adduct formation, (5) DNA crosslinking, and (6) DNA strand breaks, including single and double-stranded breaks.
 An overview of these types of damage is described below.